seydx/homebridge-fritz-platform/DEBUG.md

 # Debugging

-If you have any problems with this plugin and you can not find a solution [here](https://github.com/SeydX/homebridge-fritz-platform/blob/master/FAQ.md), please feel free to open a issue.
+If you have any problems with this plugin and you can not find a solution, please feel free to open a issue.

 **OR** you can also try do debug by yourself with following tools: